-The Practicum Experience (HM 891 and HM 892)
+The Public Health Practicum (HM 892)

-Throughout the MPH program, a student is required to demonstrate attainment of the MPH Foundational Competencies - the Practicum experience provides an opportunity to do so through applied practice.
-The Practicum experience consists of two courses: HM 891 Introduction to the Public Health Practicum and HM 892 Public Health Practicum.
-HM 891 is a one-credit, self-directed course in which the student identifies a practicum site and develops a Practicum Experience proposal with the support and approval of their site mentor and course instructor.
-HM 892 is a minimum three-credit course during which, a student completes the goals, objectives, and deliverables developed and approved of during HM 891.
-It requires a commitment of 240 hours with a minimum 120 hours of face-to-face time.
+Throughout the MPH program, a student is required to demonstrate attainment of the MPH Foundational Competencies - the practicum experience provides an opportunity to do so through applied practice.
+HM 892 is a minimum three-credit course during which, a student completes the goals, objectives, and deliverables developed in the practicum proposal.
+It requires a commitment of up to 180 hours with a minimum 120 hours of face-to-face time.